irit-melodi/irit-stac/README.md

    This might be tricky if you're on a Mac.
    Ask Eric.

+3. Linux users: (Debian/Ubuntu)

+       sudo apt-get install python-dev libyaml-dev

-3. Install the STAC code in development mode.
+4. Install the STAC code in development mode.
    This should automatically fetch the educe/attelo dependencies automatically

        cd Stac/code
        pip install -e .

+   If this does not work, you may instead need to run

+       pip install -e . -r requirements.txt

-   Likewise, if somebody tells you to update the STAC code, it should be possible to just `svn update`.
+   At this point, if somebody tells you to update the STAC code, it should be possible to just `svn update` and maybe `pip install -e .` again if attelo/educe need to be updated.
    No further installation will be needed

 ## Usage